launchdarkly/dotnet-logging-adapter-commonlogging/README.md

-# LaunchDarkly Logging API for .NET - Common.Logging and log4net Adapters
+# LaunchDarkly Logging API for .NET - Third-Party Logging Framework Adapters

 [![CircleCI](https://circleci.com/gh/launchdarkly/dotnet-logging-adapters/tree/master.svg?style=svg)](https://circleci.com/gh/launchdarkly/dotnet-logging-adapters/tree/master)
 [![Documentation](https://img.shields.io/static/v1?label=GitHub+Pages&message=reference&color=00add8)](https://launchdarkly.github.io/dotnet-logging-adapters)

 ## Overview

-These .NET packages provide integration from the [`LaunchDarkly.Logging`](https://github.com/launchdarkly/dotnet-logging) API that is used by the LaunchDarkly [.NET SDK](https://github.com/launchdarkly/dotnet-server-sdk), [Xamarin SDK](https://github.com/launchdarkly/xamarin-client-sdk), and other LaunchDarkly libraries, to the third-party logging frameworks [`Common.Logging`](https://github.com/net-commons/common-logging) and [`log4net`](https://github.com/net-commons/common-logging).
+These .NET packages provide integration from the [`LaunchDarkly.Logging`](https://github.com/launchdarkly/dotnet-logging) API that is used by the LaunchDarkly [.NET SDK](https://github.com/launchdarkly/dotnet-server-sdk), [Xamarin SDK](https://github.com/launchdarkly/xamarin-client-sdk), and other LaunchDarkly libraries, to the third-party logging frameworks [`Common.Logging`](https://github.com/net-commons/common-logging), [`log4net`](https://logging.apache.org/log4net/), and [`NLog`](https://nlog-project.org/).

 LaunchDarkly tools can run on a variety of .NET platforms, including .NET Core, .NET Framework, and Xamarin.
 There is no single logging framework that is consistently favored across all of those.
 For instance, the standard in .NET Core is now `Microsoft.Extensions.Logging`, but in .NET Framework 4.5.x this is not available without bringing in .NET Core assemblies that are normally not used in .NET Framework.

 Earlier versions of LaunchDarkly SDKs used the `Common.Logging` framework, which provides adapters to various popular loggers.
 But writing the LaunchDarkly packages against such a third-party API causes inconvenience for any developer using LaunchDarkly who prefers a different framework, and it is a relatively heavyweight solution for projects that may only have simple logging requirements.
 The lightweight `LaunchDarkly.Logging` API, whose small feature set is geared toward the needs of LaunchDarkly SDKs, can be integrated with third-party frameworks and also provides several simple logging implementations of its own.

-The adapters in this repository are published as separate packages, to avoid unwanted dependencies on `Common.Logging` and `log4net` in the LaunchDarkly SDKs and in applications that do not use those frameworks.
+The adapters in this repository are published as separate packages, to avoid unwanted dependencies on `Common.Logging`, `log4net`, or `NLog` in the LaunchDarkly SDKs and in applications that do not use those frameworks.

 ## Usage: `Common.Logging`

-Like `LaunchDarkly.Logging`, `Common.Logging` is a facade that can delegate to various adapters, sending the output either to some specific logging framework, or to a simple destination such as the console.
+Like `LaunchDarkly.Logging`, [`Common.Logging`](https://github.com/net-commons/common-logging) is a facade that can delegate to various adapters, sending the output either to some specific logging framework, or to a simple destination such as the console.
 Therefore, the LaunchDarkly adapter for `Common.Logging` is a facade for a facade.

+The `LaunchDarkly.Logging.CommonLogging` package provides integration with `Common.Logging` version 3.4.0 and higher.
+You should add an explicit dependency on the [`Common.Logging` package](https://www.nuget.org/packages/Common.Logging) to your application to ensure that you are using the most recent version.

 `LaunchDarkly.Logging` already has adapters of its own for some of the same destinations that `Common.Logging` can delegate to.
 For instance, to send log output from LaunchDarkly components to the console, or to a file, or to the .NET Core `Microsoft.Extensions.Logging` API, you do not need to use `Common.Logging`; you can simply use the methods in `LaunchDarkly.Logging.Logs`.
 This adapter is only useful in two situations: